mslusarz/csv-nix-tools/README.md

 [![Build Status](https://github.com/mslusarz/csv-nix-tools/workflows/Full/badge.svg)](https://github.com/mslusarz/csv-nix-tools/actions?query=workflow%3AFull+branch%3Amaster)
 [![Coverage Status](https://codecov.io/github/mslusarz/csv-nix-tools/coverage.svg?branch=master)](https://codecov.io/gh/mslusarz/csv-nix-tools/branch/master)

-csv-nix-tools is a collection of tools for gathering and processing system information using csv as an intermediate format.
+csv-nix-tools is a collection of tools for gathering and processing system information using CSV as an intermediate format.

+# Status
-This project is in early prototyping stage.
+This project is in pre-alpha stage.
+Everything listed below is functional, but in the future anything can change (IOW don't run this in production yet).
+Currently it builds and runs on Linux with glibc only, but portability patches are welcomed.

 # Requirements
 - cmake >= 3.3